Polinasiri17/House-Price-Prediction/README.md

 5. Model evaluation using R² and MSE
 6. Visualization of actual vs predicted prices

- 📈 Results
+## 📈 Results
 The model achieved a good R² score, indicating effective prediction performance.

-1. Upload dataset inside `data/`
+## 📎 How to Run
+1. Clone the repository
-2. Install dependencies using:
+2. Install dependencies using `pip install -r requirements.txt`
+3. Run the notebook